To be started soon:

 The aim of this project is to quantify the relative attribution of different countries to biodiversity loss and GHG emissions arising from land change since the colonial period using footprint analysis.
 This will illustrate to what extent the burden of resource extraction has shifted over time and how colonial legacies impact environmental footprints in present day.
 We will use an approach that integrates the HYDE database (https://landuse.sites.uu.nl/hyde-project/) of landcover change with reconstructions of resource flows based on historical data and footprint modelling techniques.

-We have launched a project to create a HYDE Portal, which will enable the user to browse, query and explore the rich HYDE data sets in an interactive manner.
-Currently, we are exploring the techniques available.
+End January 2024, we have launched a HYDE Portal, which will enable the user to browse, query and explore the rich HYDE data sets in an interactive manner.

-The current HYDE version 3.2 is an updated and internally consistent combination of historical population estimates and also an implementation of improved allocation algorithms with time-dependent weighting maps for cropland and grassland, while the period covered is 10,000 BCE to 2015 CE.
-Continuous updating and elaboration of historical and archaeological sources are in full progress.
-Version 3.2 has now included a distinction of grazing land into pasture, natural rangeland, and converted rangeland, as well irrigated areas and rice.
+The current HYDE version 3.3 is an updated and internally consistent combination of historical population estimates and also an implementation of improved allocation algorithms with time-dependent weighting maps for cropland and grassland, while the period covered is 10,000 BCE to 2023 CE.
+Continuous updating and elaboration of most recent satellite information, sa well as more historical and archaeological sources are in full progress.
+Version 3.3 has now included a distinction of grazing land into pasture, natural rangeland, and converted rangeland, as well irrigated and rainfed cropland areas and rice.

 For more information see HYDE projects.